gvwilson/thirdbit/src/fiction/iffy/index.md

 "What happened?
 Where'd she go?"

 Instead of answering,
-Wales picked her up and slung her over his shoulder like a sack of rice.
+Wales picked Iffy up and slung her over his shoulder like a sack of rice.
 She beat his parka with her fists, yelling at him to put her down, put her *down*, she had to find Honesty, but he paid no more attention to her than he did to the spray from the waves.